reactome/wikidata-exporter/README.md

 This file contains the specifics of *this* release in a format that the code expects.
 Do NOT change the format, merely change the data.

-The ReactomeNewsNumberForRelease is part of the URL that identifies the release: e.g. in https://reactome.org/about/news/103-version-65-released it would be '103'
+The news_item_no is part of the URL that identifies the release: e.g. in https://reactome.org/about/news/103-version-65-released it would be '103'

 4. Run the import